 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 59% and a mean fat level of 8%.
 Together, these figures suggest a carbohydrate content of 25% for the overall product line.

 And a fat-to-protein ratio of about 14%.

 Above-average protein.
 Below-average fat.
 And below-average carbs when compared to a typical canned dog food.

 Even when you consider the protein-boosting effect of the peas, this looks like the profile of a wet product containing a significant amount of meat.

-Yet it’s unfortunate the company chose to include non-chelated minerals in its recipes.
+However, it’s unfortunate the company chose to use non-chelated minerals in its recipes.
 Without this lower quality ingredient, we’d have been compelled to award this line our highest rating.

-Simply Nourish Dog Food is a meat-based wet product using a significant amount of chicken, beef or fish as its main sources of animal protein, thus earning the brand 4.5 stars.
+Simply Nourish is a meat-based canned dog food using a significant amount of chicken or fish as its main sources of animal protein, thus earning the brand 4.5 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.